zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 If any of the multiple relations cannot be found and the data record cannot be created (assuming the checkbox `create if not exists` is set) the whole row is not imported.
 If the option `create if not exists` is not set, all not found relations are ignored.

 ### Related Assets, Asset Fields and Attributes
 Images, videos and other types of files are assets.
 Asset can be configured for import the same way as a relation.
 If you want to import assets from provided URLs you need to choose URL as related entity field.
 If you have images in multiple columns create a mapping rule for each column separately.
-If you use DAM module and assets will be created directly in DAM and will be linked with appropriate products.
+If you use DAM module assets for your files will be created directly in DAM and will be linked with appropriate products.

 ![Configurator assets](_assets/import-feeds-configurator-assets.png)

 Configuration for the fields and attributes of type "Asset" is the same.
-Your assets will be stored as assets in the DAM only if the DAM module is installed.
+Your files will be stored as assets in the DAM only if the DAM module is installed.

 Import of assets via local server path is currently not supported.